 A mini resume contains a brief summary of your career highlights and qualifications.
 It typically starts with your contact information, and then includes specific achievements, skills, and experiences in a bulleted list.
 A mini resume is often printed on a business card so that you can easily hand it to people.

 A nontraditional resume can be a useful way to show off a particular skill needed for the job.
 For example, if the job involves graphic design, you might want to include infographics in your resume.

 However, a nontraditional resume is not for every job applicant, nor is it for every job.
 Some conservative companies or industries want a traditional, chronological resume on paper.
 Here is information on deciding if a nontraditional resume is right for you.

-Review more resume samples for a variety of employment situations.
+Review more resume samples, along with free templates to download, or a variety of employment situations.
 These sample resumes and templates provide job seekers with examples of resume formats that will work for almost every job seeker.

 When using resume samples, remember to revise each sample to fit your specific circumstances.